 ● Process and record information by updating databases or computer files

 As we mentioned above, the administrative assistant must meet several qualities, all of them focused on knowing how to deal with different people at different times.
 That is, knowing how to handle effective communication resources and having enough empathy to carry out communicative exchanges with clients, visitors or anyone with whom the company gets in touch.

-An administrative assistant is also a source of multiple support because he or she can work in many areas, such as: human resources, accounting, marketing, sales, even in complete projects contributing specific ideas to it, in financial departments to facilitate payments, collections, among others.
+An administrative assistant is also a source of multiple support because he or she can work in many areas, such as: human resources, accounting, marketing, sales, finance, even in complete projects contributing specific ideas to it, in financial departments to facilitate payments, collections, among others.

 The skills of an administrative assistant are framed by having a lot of patience, social development, planning and organization of their activities.
 At the same time, he or she also possesses excellent writing skills, a broad vocabulary, customer service, a great willingness to work in groups, and responsibility.
 Which is totally necessary, because this position includes many activities necessary for the company, highlighting their skills for communication and organization.

 Due to the fact that the tasks of an administrative assistant are quite varied, companies look for quite specific attributes in them, such as: